regency-words

 cudgel A short club.
 Footpads and robbers use a cudgel to hit people over the head.

-fustian pompous or highly affected speech or mannerisms.
-An expression sometimes used to scoff at what another person is saying.
+fustian To have pompous or highly affected speech.
+“Oh, what fustian!”
+Used to scoff at what another person is saying.

 greatcoat a long heavy manly looking gentleman’s overcoat, very popular during the Regency.
 Think Matrix.

-gammon to tell a fib in order to trick or tease someone.
+gammon Telling a fib in order to trick or tease someone. ”Pish posh.
+Stop gammoning me.”

-high alt Very happy or excited. (see up in the boughs)
+high alt Excessively happy or excited. (see ‘up in the boughs’)

-jibe – gibe (jībe) a tease, a barb, or a dig at someone’s expense.
-Gibe is the more commonly used form of the two words.
+jibe – gibe (jībe) A tease, barb, or a jest.
+Gibe was more commonly used.
 Jibe is a variant, not to be confused with jib, which is a type of sail.

-Leech doctor, a general practitioner, called a leech because of the common practice of applying leeches. (see also Sawbones)
+Leech A doctor, a general practitioner, referred to as a leech because of the common practice of applying leeches.
+“She’s sick!
+Send for the Leech.” (see also Sawbones)

 macadam tar and stone pavement for roads

-muddle in the middle of a rather sticky problem
+muddle In the middle of a rather sticky wicket (a problem or predicament.)
+“I say, George, this is quite the muddle.”

 Mullioned glass small panes of glass divided by strips of either metal or wood.
 Old mullioned glass will often have a slightly lumpy characteristic because glass is actually a super thick liquid, not a solid.
 Over time (centuries), the glass slowly drips and is no longer smooth.